dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

 #### Elastic Load Balancer : Cross Zone load balancing

 When cross zone load balancing is enabled, the traffic is distributed evenly across all registered instances in different AZs.
 This is the best way to spread loads.
 But if this is not present, each load balancer node will distribute traffic evenly across registered instances in the availability zone.
 + Classic Load Balancer - By default disabled but can be enabled in attributes.
-There is not charge for Inter AZ data if this is enabled.
+There is no charge for Inter AZ data if this is enabled.
 + Application Load Balancer - Always on and cannot be disabled.
 There is not charge for Inter AZ data.
 + Network Load Balancer - By default disabled but can be enabled in attributes. **There is some charge for Inter AZ data if this is enabled for NLB.**